coldbox-modules/cbelasticsearch/modules/cbelasticsearch/docs/Searching/Search.md

     .execute();
 ```

+{% hint style="info" %}
 For more information on Elasticsearch query DSL, the [Search in Depth Documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/search-in-depth.html) is an excellent starting point.
+{% endhint %}

 ## Collapsing Results

 The `collapseToField` allows you to collapse the results of the search to a specific field.
 The data return includes the first matched, most relevant, document found with the collapsed field.
 When field collapsing is specified, an automatic aggregation will be run, which provides a pagination total for the collapsed document counts.
 When paginating collapsed fields, you will want to use the `SearchResult` method `getCollapsedCount()` as your total record count rather than the usual `getHitCount()` - which returns all documents matched to the query.

 Let's say, for example, we want to find the most recent version of a book in our index, for all books matching the phrase "Elasticsearch".
-In this case, we can group on the `title` field ( or, in this case `title.keyword`, which is a dyamic keyword-typed field in our index ) to retrieve the most recent version of the book.
+In this case, we can group on the `title` field ( or, in this case `title.keyword`, which is a dynamic keyword-typed field in our index ) to retrieve the most recent version of the book.

 ```js
 var searchResults = getInstance( "SearchBuilder@cbElasticsearch" )